Skip to main content

 7-10 Days, 515 km (320 mi.)

 Along the Acadian Shores Road Trip, you’ll find the perfect relaxing coastal experience through sandy days and starry nights.
 This is an adventure for those dreaming of saltwater beaches, delicious seafood feasts, and a captivating joie de vivre.
-Whether you’re looking to hit the road and explore the entire coast, or dreaming of spending a week relaxing in a cottage by the sea, this is the perfect place.
+Whether you’re looking to hit the road and explore the entire coast, or dreaming of spending a week relaxing in a cottage by the sea, this is the place to be.

 AcadianShoresMap